MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Key: **OutlookDefaultLabel**

 - Value: \<**label ID**> or **None**

+## Automatically label a document by using an existing document property

+This configuration option is currently in preview and is subject to change.

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

+When you configure this setting, you can automatically classify (and optionally, protect) a document, based on existing properties in the document's metadata.
+For example, a custom property that has been set from another classification solution, or a property that is used by SharePoint Online.

+As a result of this configuration, when a document without an Azure Information Protection label is opened by a user in an Office app, the document is automatically labeled to match the corresponding property value.

+This configuration requires you to specify two advanced settings that work together.
+The first is named **SyncPropertyName**, where the name of your Azure Information Protection bar title must be the same as the property name in the metadata that contains the classification value.

+By default, the Azure Information Protection bar title is **Sensitivity**.
+If the custom property that you want to use for automatic labeling has a different name, you must change the Azure Information Protection bar title in the Azure Information Protection policy.

+To configure this advanced setting, enter the following strings:

+- Key 1: **SyncPropertyName**

+- Key 1 Value: \<**property name**>

+- Key 2: **SyncPropertyState**

+- Key 2 Value: **OneWay**

 ## Integration with Exchange message classification for a mobile device labeling solution